Terminal degree

 A terminal degree is the highest-level university degree that can be achieved and awarded in an academic discipline or professional field.
-The term "terminal degree" is also used to refer to a degree that is awarded because a doctoral-level degree is not available or appropriate.
+The term terminal degree is also used to refer to a degree that is awarded because a doctoral-level degree is not available or appropriate.
 The two main types of terminal degrees are academic or professional.

-An academic doctorate such as the Doctor of Philosophy (PhD) is a terminal degree for expanding human knowledge through research and dissertation defense.
-A professional doctorate is a terminal degree for licensure in an occupation, such as the Doctor of Medicine (MD), Juris Doctor (JD), and Doctor of Engineering (EngD).
+An academic doctorate, such as the Doctor of Philosophy (PhD), is a terminal degree for expanding human knowledge through research and dissertation defense.
+A professional doctorate is a terminal degree for licensure in an occupation, such as the Doctor of Medicine (MD), Doctor of Osteopathic Medicine (DO), Juris Doctor (JD), and Doctor of Engineering (EngD).